Step 2: Complete the AMCAS Application.

 An application fee must be paid at the time the supplemental application is submitted.
 Exceptions are made for those who have received a fee waiver from the AAMC Fee Assistance Program.
 Contact us at firstname.lastname@example.org if you would like to request a waiver.
 Application fees for the supplemental application are non-refundable.

-The deadline for receipt of the supplemental application is December 15, 2019.
-Please note that the Office of Admissions will be closed for winter break beginning at noon on December 23, 2019, through January 2, 2020.
-It is the responsibility of the applicant to ensure that all materials are received by the deadline as extensions cannot be granted.
+The deadline for receipt of the secondary application is December 15.
+It is the responsibility of the applicant to ensure that the secondary application is received by the deadline as extensions cannot be granted.

 The Larner College of Medicine requires all applicants to complete CASPer (Computer-Based Assessment for Sampling Personal Characteristics).
 Successful completion of CASPer is mandatory in order to maintain admissions eligibility.
 Only the CASPER exam is required and not Snapshot nor Duet.
 You can sign up for a CASPer session here.

 CASPer is a 90-minute online test which assesses non-cognitive skills that we believe are important for successful students and graduates of our program.
 In implementing CASPer, we hope to further enhance fairness and objectivity in our selection process.
 For more information about CASPer, please review the FAQs here.